Mucosa, host defense, and the role of stress

-We strive instead to support our immune system’s own functional processes, much like we would support the innate curiosity and exploring mind of a child.
-There is a long tradition in herbal medicine of using herbs and mushrooms around times of seasonal change, or during travel, to support optimal immunity and thereby keep the physiology strong and resilient.
+Our immunity is a sophisticated, subtle learning system that works best when it is fully engaged.
+So we strive to support our immune system’s own functional processes, much like we would support the innate curiosity and exploring mind of a child.
+There is a long tradition in herbal medicine of using herbs and mushrooms around times of seasonal change, or during travel, to support great immunity and thereby keep the physiology strong and resilient.
 The strategy focuses on three main areas: first, herbalists value the health and integrity of the mucosa (our barrier from the outside world, and first line of defense).
 Second, we work to both support and balance host immunity (the activity of our white blood cells, complement proteins, and inflammatory molecules that interact with the world both inside and outside our bodies).
 Third, we try to remain mindful of the stress in our lives, cognizant that

 There are two pieces to mucosal immunity: the integrity of the barriers that line our respiratory and digestive passages, and the lymph tissue, rich in white blood cells, found all throughout the gut (and, to a certain extent, the respiratory system).
-To support good mucosal integrity, herbalists turn to plants that support normal, healthy inflammatory tone in the membranes, and also ones that are soothing and moisturizing to our tissues when applied topically.
-Ginger is a great example of a warming herb that supports a healthy inflammatory response, even during stressful times.3 Roots like licorice or marshmallow are some of our most soothing, protective agents to support healthy mucosal tone.4 Taken together, they are both energetically balanced – a great combination of warming and cooling, dry and moist – and fully supportive to the integrity of our protective barriers.
-And speaking of balance, one of our favorite herbs for optimal mucosal tone is Schisandra – a five-flavored berry that is sweet and sour, soothing and toning, and while it possesses many virtues, can also be used for a balanced immune response in the mucosa.5
+To support good mucosal integrity, herbalists turn to plants that support normal, healthy tone in the membranes, and also ones that are soothing and moisturizing to our tissues when applied topically.
+Ginger is a great example of a warming herb that supports a healthy inflammatory response, especially during stressful times like after endurance exercise.2 Roots like licorice or marshmallow are some of our most soothing, protective agents to support healthy mucosal tone.3 Taken together, they are both energetically balanced--a great combination of warming and cooling, dry and moist--and supportive to the integrity of our protective barriers.
+And speaking of balance, one of our favorite herbs for optimal mucosal tone is Schisandra--a five-flavored berry that is sweet and sour, soothing and toning, and while it possesses many virtues, can also be used for a balanced immune response in the mucosa.4

 The final consideration in herbalists’ minds as we approach the colder months is the level of stress in our lives, and how this might affect our immune response.

 Given the connections between stress and decreased immune function, one might expect that adaptogens could have an impact on immunity, too.
-This does seem to be the case: herbs like ginseng have a long history of use to support immunity,21 and others like eleuthero are showing themselves to be valuable adjuncts as well.22 Of course we’ve already seen that mushrooms like reishi can play important immune-supportive roles.
-This brings up a couple of interesting points: first off, the chemistry of adaptogens like ginseng and eleuthero, rich in saponins and in some cases immune-active polysaccharides, closely approximates that of our immune-active tonics – so it stands to reason there would be some functional crossover as well.
-But second, there may be more of a connection between our moods, stress, and immunity than we realize: the dance between our host defense and the multitudes we contain may impact our personality, consciousness, and stress response.23 So herbalists often think of adaptogens as overall stress-, immune-, and mood-balancing herbs.
-We include them in almost every preparation designed to make human beings more resilient – and immune resilience is no exception.
+This does seem to be the case: herbs like ginseng have a long history of use to support immunity,15 and others like eleuthero are showing themselves to be valuable adjuncts as well.16 Of course we’ve already seen that mushrooms like reishi can play important immune-supportive roles.
+This brings up a couple of interesting points: first off, the chemistry of adaptogens like ginseng and eleuthero, rich in saponins and in some cases immune-active polysaccharides, closely approximates that of our immune-active tonics--so it stands to reason there would be some functional crossover as well.
+But second, there may be more of a connection between our moods, stress, and immunity than we realize: the dance between our host defense and the multitudes we contain may impact our personality, consciousness, and stress response.17 So herbalists often think of adaptogens as overall stress-, immune-, and mood-balancing herbs.
+We include them in almost every preparation designed to make human beings more resilient--and immune resilience is no exception.

 In sum, with a little attention paid to our mucous membranes, a little support for stress in the form of herbal adaptogens, and an immunomodulating “conversation” between our host immunity and medicinal herbs and mushrooms, we can go a long way towards ensuring a healthy, balanced response.
-The botanicals and fungi used most often taste great – or at least, fairly neutral in flavor – making them easy, safe additions to broths, sauces, soups, teas and tincture blends.
+The botanicals and fungi used most often taste great--or at least, fairly neutral in flavor--making them easy additions to broths, sauces, soups, teas and tincture blends.
 Just remember that a little more heat might be required for the tougher roots and fruiting bodies: often ten minutes of simmering does the trick, but in some recipes, mushrooms are put into a crock pot for eight or even 24 hours.
 This can make pre-extracted products like tinctures a convenient choice.
-But any way you choose it, think about the herbalist’s approach to optimal immunity any time the seasons change, you’re traveling, expect to come into a high-exposure situation, or want to ensure full immunity after an illness has passed.
+But any way you choose it, think about the herbalist’s approach to healthy immunity any time the seasons change, you’re traveling, expect to come into a high-exposure situation, or want to ensure full immunity after an illness has passed.
 Long-term use of these remedies works best: remember that you’re interacting with a sophisticated, learning system, for which change takes time.
-But after a few weeks of connection, you will see the results: challenged, engaged, and enlivened by its newfound dance with botanical biodiversity, your immune system will be at peak performance.
+But after a few weeks of connection, you will see the results: challenged, engaged, and enlivened by its newfound dance with botanical biodiversity, your immune system will be your foundation for wellness.

-3. Zehsaz, Farzad, Negin Farhangi, and Lamia Mirheidari.
+2. Zehsaz, Farzad, Negin Farhangi, and Lamia Mirheidari.
 “Clinical immunology The effect of Zingiber officinale R. rhizomes (ginger) on plasma pro-inflammatory cytokine levels in well-trained male endurance runners.”
-Central European Journal of Immunology 39.2 (2014): 174-180.
+Central European Journal of Immunology39.2 (2014): 174-180.

-4. Burgess, J. A., et al. “Review of over-the-counter treatments for aphthous ulceration and results from use of a dissolving oral patch containing glycyrrhiza complex herbal extract.”
-J Contemp Dent Pract 9.3 (2008): 88-98
+3. Burgess, J. A., et al. “Review of over-the-counter treatments for aphthous ulceration and results from use of a dissolving oral patch containing glycyrrhiza complex herbal extract.”
+J Contemp Dent Pract9.3 (2008): 88-98

 Asl, Marjan Nassiri, and Hossein Hosseinzadeh.
 “Review of pharmacological effects of Glycyrrhiza sp. and its bioactive compounds.”
 Phytotherapy research 22.6 (2008): 709-724.